StellarStoic/RBGP/README.md

 # Red Bull Goni Pony Results Website

+Hosted [here](https://rbgp.051200229.xyz) - Previously hosted on jeba.si but moved to reduce the cost of this hobby project.

 This project is a website dedicated to presenting the results of the Red Bull Goni Pony 20" city bike competition in a user-friendly and visually appealing way.

 ## Overview